Extended Affinity Propagation: Global Discovery and Local Insights: Affinity Propagation

 \subsection{Message Passing}

-We can find a sub-optimal solution of \eqref{eq:obj_final} by applying off-the-shelf \textit{max-sum algorithm} - the log version of max-product algorithm on the factor graph of Fig.~\ref{fig:binary_factor_graph} \cite{maxprod,sumprod}.
-This algorithm gives us two sets of equations/\textit{messages} that are updated in an iterative manner until a convergence criterion is achieved.
-The messages exchanged between the variable node $h_{ij}$ and the factor/constraint nodes $I_i$ and $E_j$ are shown in Fig.~\ref{fig:ap-messages}.
-One set consists of the messages from \textit{variable node} to \textit{constraint node/factor node} messages, i.e., $\beta_{ij}$ and $\rho_{ij}$.
-The other set consists of messages in opposite direction, i.e., $s_{ij}$, $\alpha_{ij}$ and $\eta_{ij}$.
-The equations, describing these messages, are:
+We can find a (possibly sub-optimal) solution of \eqref{eq:obj_final} by applying max-sum algorithm to the factor graph in Fig.~\ref{fig:binary_factor_graph}.
+The outgoing messages from factor nodes are denoted by $\nu_{.}$ and the outgoing messages from variable nodes are denoted by $\mu_{.}$.
+The messages exchanged between the variable node $b_{ij}$ and the factor nodes $g_i$ and $h_j$ are shown in Fig.~\ref{fig:ap-messages}, where we have used the following shorthand notation for convenience:

-The detailed derivation of the above messages is given in \cite{frey_main,inmar_thesis}.
-Note that, for the max-sum algorithm, the message from a variable node $v$ to a constraint/factor node $c$ is always computed by summing up all the incoming messages to $v$ except the message from $c$.
-On the other hand, the computation of a message from a factor node $c$ to a variable node $v$ depends on the constraint attached to the factor node $c$.